rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

 # How does distance travel range seasonally change?

-## Create a dataframe including monthly range and reservoir parts
+## Create a dataframe including seasonal range and reservoir parts

-To do this, create a new monthly range dataframe (see page "Common code") but this time including reservoir parts (the first three steps are the same as in previous code)
+To do this, create a new seasonal range dataframe (see page "Common code") but this time including reservoir parts (the first three steps are the same as in previous code)
 ```
 dist.range.season$season <- factor(dist.range.season$season, levels=c("spring_I","spring_II","autumn","summer","winter"))
 data_total_res<- merge(mean.ranged2d, data.res.parts, by = c("fi_fishid", "date"))